 The enthusiastic interest generated by the Dubrovnik meeting spurred efforts of WAAS and the World University Consortium to commence work on a on-line course on this subject which is now underway.
 A report on last year's meeting including videos and presentations was included in the Academy's July 2016 newsletter.

 Roundtable 2 -- November 2017 at Dubrovnik

-The second roundtable on Mind, Thinking & Creativity is being conducted by the World University Consortium, the World Academy of Art & Science, the Mother's Service Society, Person-Centered Approach Institute, Dag Hammarskjöld University College of International Relations and Diplomacy and the Inter-University Centre from November 6-8, 2017 at Inter-University Centre, Dubrovnik, Croatia.
+The second roundtable on Mind, Thinking & Creativity was conducted by the World University Consortium, the World Academy of Art & Science, the Mother's Service Society, Person-Centered Approach Institute, Dag Hammarskjöld University College of International Relations and Diplomacy and the Inter-University Centre from November 6-8, 2017 at Inter-University Centre, Dubrovnik, Croatia.

 The program was an endeavour to rediscover the marvellous capacities of mind as humanity has originally discovered, developed and applied them.
 It aimed to broaden the range and enhance the quality of our thinking by making conscious the implicit assumptions and barriers that confine it within narrow boundaries and the characteristic types of errors and omissions they give rise to.

 The meeting examined and evaluated the nature of mental processes, the capacity of mental faculties and characteristics, errors and limitations in the way they are utilized.
 The objective was for participants to understand the way mind works and ways it can work more effectively and creatively to see greater possibilities and actualize them.
 Concise case studies from different fields were presented and discussed in order to develop insights and draw conclusions on the characteristics and limitations of mind.
 The meeting explored ways to promote integrated forms of thinking that will foster original thinking, creativity and intuitive ways of knowing.